 It also means that we must look outside of ourselves to find scriptural truth and then incorporate that truth within us.
 To incorporate and internalize truth is to establish trust (faith) within, and it is in our trust (faith) that we can move toward eternal life.

-To those who insist upon holding on to the opinion that one cannot find truth in regard to the correct observance of Yahweh’s festival days, especially Passover, and continue to justify their ignorance by thinking that Yahweh knows the true intentions of their hearts, which is to seek truth, are suffering from a strong case of self delusion.
+To those who insist upon holding on to the opinion that one cannot find truth in regard to the correct observance of Yahweh’s festival days, especially the Feast of Passover/Unleavened Bread, and continue to justify their ignorance by thinking that Yahweh knows the true intentions of their hearts, which is to seek truth, are suffering from a strong case of self-delusion.

 Would not eloahim discover this?
 For he knows the secrets of the heart.
 (Psalms 44:21)